 Send the completed ANF to the insurer within 28 days of the accident.

 The insurer will let you know within 10 working days of receiving your form whether they will pay for your early treatment expenses and lost earnings.

 A formal claim can take a lot longer to finalise.
 You can make a formal claim later if you like.
-Call our Claims Advisory Service on 1300 656 919 or email us at email@example.com and we can help you fill out the form and find out which insurer will be managing your claim.
+Call our CTP Assist team on 1300 656 919 or email us at email@example.com and we can help you fill out the form and find out which insurer will be managing your claim.

 If you expect your expenses will be more than $5000, or your recovery will take longer than six months, and you were not at fault for the crash, you should complete a personal injury claim form and send it to the insurer within six months of the accident.
-If you can't open this interactive form on your browser, download this static version.
+If you can't open this clickable form in your browser, download this static version.

 To be eligible:

 - another driver or vehicle owner was either partly or fully at fault for your injuries, or

 - the accident was ‘blameless’, (eg due to vehicle failure or sudden driver illness like a stroke), or